splunk/public-o11y-docs/incident-intelligence/manage-notifications/notification-preferences.rst

 Set up volume override on Android
 ----------------------------------------

-Depending on the version of Android you are using, it might be possible to set the sound & volume levels for notificationsin two places for Splunk Observability Cloud for Mobile: in the general settings on your Android device and within Splunk Observability Cloud for Mobile.
+Depending on the version of Android you are using, it might be possible to set the sound & volume levels for notifications in two places for Splunk Observability Cloud for Mobile: in the general settings on your Android device and within Splunk Observability Cloud for Mobile.

 To set the volume override: